Meet our Governors

 With a BSc(Hons) in Human Biology and Exercise Science I have for the past 11 years taught secondary science in large inner city schools until moving to Cornwall in 2016 and have had various roles both academic and pastoral.
 I have a great understanding of the many things schools must do as well as the challenges faced and relish the opportunity since being elected as parent governor of working to ensure the future success of Marlborough School as an inclusive learning environment that "raises the expectations and achievements for all."

 I grew up in Cornwall and after a completing a BA in History at Cambridge University I worked in publishing, communications, and fundraising in Oxford for a number of years.
 I moved back to Cornwall in 2016, choosing to live in Falmouth due to its vibrant community scene.
-I currently work as Appeal Manager at Cornwall Air Ambulance, coordinating all of the activities in a major campaign to bring a state-of-the-art air ambulance helicopter to Cornwall.

 Both my husband and my brother are teachers, so I am constantly aware of the continual changes to education policy and the impact this has on teaching staff and children alike.
 I am passionate about ensuring that children discover a real love for learning that will guide them throughout their lives.